What Weight Fly Rod For Trout: What Do Guides Recommend

 6-Weight Trout Fly Rod

-A 6-weight fly rod for trout would be best for anglers that want to fish larger rivers for larger trout and mostly want to do wet fly fishing, streamers, and nymphing with indicators.
+A 6-weight fly rod for trout would be best for anglers who want to fish larger rivers for larger trout or for someone who mostly wants to do streamer fishing.

 A 6-weight fly rod will offer greater control with bigger flies and will allow you to get more distance with these larger flies.
 You will be able to also roll cast better with this heavier rod, and casting in windy conditions is a lot easier due to the heavier rod and heavier line.

 You will also be able to control and catch the bigger trout.
-I have used 6 weight fly rods for great lakes steelhead and salmon.
+I have used six weight fly rods for Great Lakes steelhead.
 Although it is on the light side for these very large fish, it can be used for them.

 Zero to three-weight fly rods are meant for experienced anglers on tiny trout streams.
 They also work well when fishing on a river with tight cover or when delicate presentations are required.
 They are ideal for very small trout like brook trout.